Cinnamon Roll Pie Crust

 Looking to hints on how to make your pie crust better?
 Try this Cinnamon Roll Pie Crust!
 Hints on how to make a flaky pie crust that is swirled with cinnamon.

 You know how much we love our cinnamon roll recipes.
 We feel *almost* the same way about our pies.
 There’s just nothing like a classic homemade pie.
-The only thing better could be marrying two recipes into one.
-Taking that classic cinnamon roll flavor and making it the base of a fruit pie.
+The only thing better could be marrying two recipes into one!
+Take that classic cinnamon roll flavor and make it the base of a fruit pie.

 When making cinnamon roll pie crust, it’s important to start with a good base recipe for pie dough.
-We use our grandma’s best pie crust recipe.
+We use our grandma’s pie crust recipe.
 It’s soft, flaky, easy to make and tastes amazing.
 It’s the perfect base to any homemade pie.
-Click here for the recipe.

 Our pie crust is the perfect combination of flaky and flavorful.
-Here’s our hints:
+Here’s our hints for the simple ingredients:

-• Use Pastry Flour.
+- Use Pastry Flour.
 Pastry flour can be found at specialty stores and at some grocery stores.
 It is a low protein flour that leads to a tender crumb.
-You can use all-purpose flour if you like, but pastry flour gives the best texture.
+You can use all-purpose flour or cake flour if you can’t find pastry flour.

 How to Make Cinnamon Roll Pie Crust

-• Sprinkle flour on the counter before rolling out the dough.
-Split the dough into two chunks.
+- Sprinkle flour on the counter before rolling out the dough.
+Split the dough into two pieces.

-• Roll out one piece of dough on a floured surface into a rectangle.
-The dough should be about the thickness of a regular pie dough.pie crust rolled in rectangle
+- Using a rolling pin, roll out one piece of dough on a lightly floured surface into a rectangle.
+The dough should be about the thickness of a regular pie dough.

-• Press the cinnamon rolls flat side down into the bottom and up the sides of a 9″ pie plate.
+- Press the cinnamon rolls flat side down into the bottom and up the sides of a 9″ pie pan.
 Overlap and press the edges together to seal the crust.

-• Fill the bottom pie crust, then place the cinnamon roll slices overtop the fruit filling.
+- Fill the bottom pie crust, then place the cinnamon roll slices overtop the fruit filling.
 Don’t worry about sealing the crust, but simply place the slices overtop in a pretty arrangement.
+The pie needs to vent anyway.
 Bake the pie as your recipe suggests.

 Apple Pie with Cinnamon Roll Crust

 Our favorite pie to make with this recipe?
-Apple of course?
+Apple of course!
 Apples and cinnamon are a classic fall combination and this pie crust is perfect for apple pie.
-See our cinnamon roll apple pie here.
+Get the full instructions to our cinnamon roll apple pie.

 Tools I Use To Make Flaky Pie Crust